Juneteenth Sails on Lake Champlain

 Why sailing?

-“I find such healing and liberation through sailing.
-My first sail on WMSC left me in awe as I was reintroduced to Lake Champlain.
-Beyond grateful to host our Black community on these whimsical vessels and uplift our collective stories.”
+“My first sail with WMSC left me in awe—it felt like a reintroduction to Lake Champlain.
+I'm beyond grateful for the chance to host our Black community on these whimsical vessels and uplift our collective stories.”

 — Ferene Paris, Founder of All Heart Inspirations